See how you could prepare for a career that utilizes your brain power.

 Average Pay: $66,530*

 Getting called a geek in the computer industry isn't an insult; it's a compliment.
 The good news: figuring out the most efficient way to share and store information may not be as complicated as rocket science, but it's still highly prized in today's digital world.

 Education Options: An associate's or bachelor's degree could help you get your computer skills up to speed.
 Consider an area like computer science, network administration, or IT & information systems.

 #5 - Teacher

 The best teachers are gifted communicators and motivators who enjoy healthy discussions and debate.
 If you're interested in this career, you'll need to be able to take complex subjects and present them in a straightforward way.

-*Average salary comes from the U.S. Department of Labor, using May 2010 median salary information.
-For salary purposes, data for "Secondary school teachers" was used for Teachers.
+*Average salary comes from the U.S. Department of Labor, using 2009 median salary information.
+For salary purposes, data for "Federal government criminal investigators" was used for FBI agents; data for "Secondary school teachers" was used for Teachers.